-Earman and Norton in their work~\cite{a53,a54}, propose the rejection of the information-theoretic notion of Maxwell's demon.
+Earman and Norton in their work~\cite{earman1998exorcist,earman1999exorcist}, propose the rejection of the information-theoretic notion of Maxwell's demon.
 They suggest that if we consider the demon as a thermodynamic system supervised by the second law, then no such assumption about information and entropy is required to save the second law of thermodynamics.
 The alternative way is that one can take the demon not to be a part of the system.
 In this type of situation, no information-theoretic assumption is required to protect the second law of thermodynamics.
 The argument of Earman and Norton is wrong.
-The process to execute a measurement does not require any entropy cost, whereas, for the case of erasure of information from the memory register, it requires a minimum entropy cost~\cite{a55}.
+The process to execute a measurement does not require any entropy cost, whereas, for the case of erasure of information from the memory register, it requires a minimum entropy cost~\cite{bub2001maxwell}.

-Reprocessing of information using the mechanism of copying is a fundamental process in a natural world.
+Reprocessing of information using the mechanism of copying is a fundamental process in the natural world.
 This is even true for all living systems.
 Devices that we use also need to copy information to its better functioning.
-While replicating the information, there is a high possibility to commit a error.
+While replicating the information, there is a high possibility of committing an error.
 The accuracy of a copy thus relies on its accurate reproduction.
-It can be quantified by counting the wrongly copied bits while execution.
+It can be quantified by counting the wrongly copied bits while executing.
 Though the error can be reduced at the macro level, at the molecular level, perfect copying is not achievable due to thermal fluctuations.
 It is the primary source of error at the molecular level.
-The replication process is limited by the thermal noise, so it must be interpreted in terms of thermodynamics as proposed by Von Neumann~\cite{a61}.
-Now, one fundamental question pokes in one's mind, whether one can develop a connection between the errors that occur which copying with the physical quantities that describes the copying process.
+The replication process is limited by the thermal noise, so it must be interpreted in terms of thermodynamics as proposed by Von Neumann~\cite{von1956probabilistic}.
+Now, one fundamental question pokes into one's mind, whether one can develop a connection between the errors that occur when copying with the physical quantities that describe the copying process.
 Generally, while executing a copying process, it has to undergo various intermediate steps to control the accuracy and speed of the process.
-This is true for artificial as well as natural scenario~\cite{a62}.
-As we are trying to explain the errors from thermodynamics laws (second law), we have to take into account that the copying process is cyclically repeated than a single shot~\cite{a9}.
+This is true for artificial as well as natural scenario~\cite{johnson1993conformational}.
+As we are trying to explain the errors from thermodynamics laws (second law), we have to take into account that the copying process is cyclically repeated than a single shot~\cite{bennett1973logical}.